unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 ### Setup

 The SDK needs and initialization.
-You have to provide your current <uns/> configuration:
+You have to provide your current <brand name="uns"/> configuration:

 ```typescript
 const unsClient = new UNSClient();
 unsClient.init({ network: Network.livenet });
 ```

-Then you can use the `unsClient` to request and send transactions to <uns/>.
+Then you can use the `unsClient` to request and send transactions to <brand name="uns"/>.

 ### Usage

-To have a smooth and simple developer experience, SDK connects and query a <uns/> node.
+To have a smooth and simple developer experience, SDK connects and query a <brand name="uns"/> node.
-To replace this default behavior you can pass URL of your own <uns/> node as a parameter of `UNSClient`.
+To replace this default behavior you can pass URL of your own <brand name="uns"/> node as a parameter of `UNSClient`.

 In some cases, functions return chain meta datas as `ChainMeta`.
 These meta datas represent the informations about the block used to read chain informations.